-- the long-term growth of our sales force in North America, Europe, Asia and the Pacific Rim, sometimes in connection with terminations of certain distributor relationships in order to expand our sales presence in new countries; - the addition of complementary products through acquisitions; - the updating of existing products and introduction of new products through research and development; - · the introduction of our products in new territories upon receipt of regulatory approvals in these territories; and - · the consolidation of product manufacturing into our facilities in our Burlington, Massachusetts corporate headquarters.
+- the long-term growth of our sales force in North America, Europe, Asia and the Pacific Rim, sometimes in connection with terminations of certain distributor relationships in order to expand our sales presence in new countries; - the addition of complementary products through acquisitions; - the updating of existing products and introduction of new products through research and development; - · the introduction of our products in new territories upon receipt of regulatory approvals in these territories; and - the consolidation of product manufacturing into our Burlington, Massachusetts corporate headquarters facility.

 We sell our products primarily through a direct sales force.
-As of March 31, 2015 our sales force was comprised of 81 sales representatives in North America, Europe, Japan, and Australia.
+As of September 30, 2015, our sales force was comprised of 82 sales representatives in North America, Europe, Japan, Australia, and New Zealand.
 We also sell our products in other countries through distributors.
 Our worldwide headquarters is located in Burlington, Massachusetts.
 Our international operations are headquartered in Sulzbach, Germany.
 We also have sales offices located in Tokyo, Japan; Mississauga, Canada; Madrid, Spain; Milan, Italy; Shanghai, China; and North Melbourne, Australia.
-In the three months ended March 31, 2015, approximately 93% of our net sales were generated in territories in which we employ direct sales representatives.
+In the nine months ended September 30, 2015, approximately 93% of our net sales were generated in territories in which we employ direct sales representatives.

 We have experienced success in niche product segments, for example the market segments for biologic patches and valvulotome devices.
-In the biologic patch market segment, we believe that we have been able to increase segment share and increase selling prices.
-In the valvulotome market segment, we believe that we have been able to increase selling prices without compromising market segment share.
-There can be no assurance that we will not meet resistance to increased selling prices in the future.
+In the biologic patch market segment, we believe that we have been able to increase selling prices segment share and increase selling prices.
+In the valvulotome market segment, we believe that we have been able to increase selling prices without significantly compromising market segment share.
+There can be no assurance that we will not meet resistance to increased selling prices in the future, particularly with respect to the recent introduction of our HYDRO valvulotome.
 In contrast, we have experienced less success in highly competitive product segments such as polyester and ePTFE grafts, where we face stronger competition from larger companies with greater resources.
 We have also experienced less success in segments such as radiopaque tape, where we face recently introduced competitive products.
-While we believe that these challenging market dynamics can be mitigated by our strong relationships with our vascular surgeon customers, there can be no assurance that we will be successful in highly competitive market segments.
+While we believe that these challenging market dynamics can be mitigated by our strong relationships with our vascular surgeon customers, there can be no assurance that we will be successful in highly competitive market segments or market segments or geographies where there is pricing sensitivity.

 In recent years we have also experienced comparatively greater success in geographic markets outside of the United States, including Europe and other non-traditional markets for our devices such as China and Saudi Arabia.
-Sales to these geographies generally include comparatively lower average selling prices, and to the extent that we continue to be successful in these markets, as well as successful at selling our biologic vascular patch device which carries a lower margin, we will likely experience downward pressure on our gross margin.
+Sales to these geographies generally include comparatively lower average selling prices, and to the extent that we continue to be successful in these markets which carry a lower margin, we will likely experience downward pressure on our gross margin.